NicodemeB/node-reveal.js/slides/offline/ucis_goldbeck_04_asxckiikt5.md

 Notes:

 1)  a single user has a consistent set of requirements

  3) since the participant would only see one policy

-- to hide focus on permission
+last) to hide focus on permission

 VVVVV